Chunt0/ENGR202/README.md

 ## Labs

 All lab assignments for the class will be stored in the `labs` directory.
 Each lab will have its own subdirectory, with the name format `labX` where X is the lab number.

-## Data

-All data files used in the class will be stored in the `data` directory.
-Each dataset will have its own subdirectory, with the name format `dataX` where X is the dataset number.

 ## Resources